so-cap/Projet-4--MaReu/README.md

 # MaReu
 **School project**

-My goal was to create a meetings management app, without using any data persistence.
+My goal was to create a meetings management app, without persisting the data.

 Functionalities :
 - Plan a meeting